mateoconfeugo/sticker/src/clj/lead-generation/README.md

 # lead-generation

-A Clojure library designed to ... well, that part is up to you.
+Lead Generation business component that can be added to a landing-site server to allow the collection of sales leads

 ## Usage

-FIXME
+(use 'lead-generation)

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Matt Burns

 Distributed under the Eclipse Public License, the same as Clojure.